How to Prevent Skin Breakdown with Preventive Measures and Healthcare Equipment

 Take, for example, Mr. Smith, a resident who frequently slides into a posterior pelvic tilt.
 In this position, an enormous amount of pressure is driving down on his coccyx and greater trochanters, putting Mr. Smith at high risk for coccyx and hip wounds.
 To help correct this seating challenge, a cushion that is built up in the front, like a wedge, can be used to help with sacral sitting.
 These types of cushions help to position the pelvis back into the seat, which will redistribute pressure away from bony prominences.

-Are you using an advanced pressure management surface under residents with existing pressure injuries?
+Are you using an advanced pressure management surface under residents and patients with existing pressure injuries?

 Previously healed pressure wounds place residents at a higher risk for skin breakdown, so pressure wound prevention is a top priority.
 Consider using air cushions with cells that are pumped up to help “float” the pelvic region.
 Other air cushions have closed cells that fill into compartments within the construction of the cushion.